shinshoji01/Latent_Conditional_GAN/README.md

 ---
 ## Coming soon
-Some are not explained which include
+Some are not explained which include:
-- How to download and use CelebA dataset
+- How to download and use CelebA dataset as I used.
+- How to start plotly.
+- pip requirements.

 ---
 ## Contact